🧠 What Is a Narcissist?

 Your intuition writes their lines.

 When you stop over-functioning - when you withdraw emotional labour and install sacred boundaries - their power dissolves.
-Not because you are cruel, but because you are no longer supply.

 How the Empathy Split Lands in Real Life